barrettotte/vacuum-tube-toolbox/README.md

   - If loose, consider super gluing or increasing diameter of pin socket.
 - Slightly insert vacuum tube and recheck continuity between tube pins and socket pins.

-TODO: picture of socket pins

 ## Future Features

 Hoping to get to these items as other projects require them.

-- Socket savers with spade connectors, pins, and tubing.
 - Breakout boards for common tube types (KiCad)
 - Breadboard adapters for common tube types (KiCad)
 - attempt all basic socket types listed in - https://en.wikipedia.org/wiki/Tube_socket#Summary_of_base_details